 You know when you are starving and you eat something that tastes amazing but you don't know if it's amazing because you are hungry or if it is truly amazing?
 Yeah, that was us in Paris.

 Alex and I stopped for lunch near the Eiffel Tower.
 The food was delicious and we had sugar crepes for desert - a Parisian favorite.

 I also highly recommend the green menthol tea that is served all over France.
 When we went skiing in the French Alps the only green tea they had was this menthol version and I became obsessed.
 I brought two boxes back home to London.

 My friend highly recommended Ladurée for traditional French macarons.
 We stopped by their shop on the way out of the city and they were delicious.

 Tip: Tipping in Paris is not a necessity, but the waiters can spot a tourist from a mile away and they may guilt you into tipping by saying, "the tip isn't included on the bill" as you offer over your credit card haha.

 Travel FailI want to write an entire blog post about all my travel fails, but for now, I'm just going to include them into each individual blog post.
 This fail wasn't really my fault, but it was a fail nonetheless.
 We happened to travel to Paris during a city-wide transit strike.
 Not only was our Eurostar departure from Paris changed, but the Eiffel Tower was closed and getting around on the metro was a nightmare.
 Obviously, we could not anticipate a transit strike, and although we were given the option to change our tickets, this was the only time that Alex and I could travel.
 It all worked out in the end and now it's a funny story that we can tell.

-What you do in Paris with only 12 hours?
+What would you do in Paris with only 12 hours?
 Let me know in the comments!